Lip filler syringes on a tray, a primary factor in the total cost of the treatment.

 Not all fillers are created equal.
 The world of dermal fillers is full of different brands and formulations, each designed for a specific purpose.
 Popular families like Juvéderm and Restylane offer a range of products, from soft, subtle fillers perfect for smoothing fine lines to more robust formulas designed to build noticeable volume.
 The technology and research behind these hyaluronic acid fillers vary, which means their price points do, too.
 During your consultation, your provider will recommend the best type of filler to achieve your desired look, and that choice will be a primary factor in the overall cost.

-Your Provider’s Clinic or Medspa
+The Clinic or Medspa You Visit

 The setting where you receive your treatment also plays a part in the price.
 A high-end medical spa in a major metropolitan area will likely have higher prices than a smaller clinic in a quiet suburb.
 This difference isn’t just about location; it reflects the clinic’s overhead, the quality of the facility, the investment in cutting-edge technology, and the level of service provided by the entire staff.
 You’re paying for a professional, safe, and comfortable experience from the moment you walk through the door, which is a crucial part of any cosmetic treatment.